The HTTP Status Codes are essential with the communication of the requesting device.

 403 Forbidden - The server is refusing the request.

 404 Not Found - The server was unable to match the request.
 This could be temporary or permanent.

-500 Internal Server Error - The server is being prevented from completing the request.
+500 Internal Server Error - The server prevents from completing the request.

 503 Service Unavailable - The server is unable to complete the request at this time.
 This is usually a temporary condition.